lexi-lambda/lexi-lambda.github.io/_src/posts/2018-09-13-custom-core-forms-in-racket-part-ii-generalizing-to-arbitrary-expressions-and-internal-definitions.md

 4
 ```

-If we write a wrapper macro that applies our evil version of `expand-expression` to its body, then wrap a use of our `print-up-to` macro with it, it will really execute the loop in reverse order:
+If we write a wrapper macro that applies our evil version of `expand-expression` to its body, then wrap a use of our `print-up-to` macro with it, it will execute the loop in reverse order:

 ```racket
 (define-syntax-parser hijack-for-loops